West-Coast-Devops/scheduled-scaler/artifacts/kubes/scaling/chart/README.md

 ## Introduction

-This chart bootstraps an scheduled-scaler controller and allows the deployment of `ScheduledScaler` resources to your cluster.
+This chart bootstraps a scheduled-scaler controller and allows the deployment of `ScheduledScaler` resources to your cluster.

 For more information read [scheduled-scaler overview](http://k8s.restdev.com/p/scheduled-scaler.html)